rtheodoro/bacenR/README.md

 ```

 ## TO-DO
+- Choose an idiom (Portuguese/English) for the package
 - Add more datasets from BACEN APIs
    - [Information about institutions authorized, regulated, or supervised by the Central Bank of Brazil (BC)](https://www.bcb.gov.br/meubc/encontreinstituicao)
    - [Datasets from IF.data](https://www3.bcb.gov.br/ifdata/) - I need to explode this in sub-tasks